stephencweiss/stephencharlesweiss.com/content/blog/2019-10-18/typescript-omit-intro.md

 Just like `Pick` is useful when you want to keep the benefits of type checking and increase the specificity of the interface when all you need is a few attributes, `Omit` serves a similar role when you want to exclude a few.

-I found this particularly useful when dealing with intrinsic HTML elements.
+I found this particularly useful when dealing with intrinsic HTML elements with hundreds of properties.
+Instead of listing out which ones I want to keep, I can simply omit the ones I don't.
 For example, `Omit<JSX.IntrinsicElements['button'], 'css'>`.

 ## Footnotes